The Mattering Studio · Online Course · Ages 14–18

 Preserving Our Stories is an invitation to become the person who shows up with a camera and says: your story matters.
 I'm here to listen.

+This is an online filmmaking course for homeschool students aged 14–18, anywhere in the world.
+You will learn to use your smartphone and today's AI tools to make a real short documentary film.
 You don't need a film camera.
 You don't need experience.
 You need a story worth telling — and we will help you find it.

 Now enrolling